equivalent/scrapbook2/examples/dummy_model_for_creating_views/README.md

 # Dummy model for creating views

-This is an example of ghost model used when you crating interface before creating your data structure.
+`field.rb` is an example of ghost model used when you crating interface before creating your data structure.

 with this model views/paths/forms similar to these will work :